rtiangha/CowPrompt/README.md

 ## Dependencies
 CowPrompt can work on any Linux or Unix based system running an X Windows environment that has [xcowsay](https://github.com/nickg/xcowsay) and [fortune](https://en.wikipedia.org/wiki/Fortune_(Unix)) (or [fortune-mod](https://github.com/shlomif/fortune-mod)) available and installed on the system.

+The CowPrompt package also requires `cowprompt-data` to be installed alongside.

 ## How to Install
 CowPrompt can be installed via binary package (.deb and .rpm provided via the [Releases](https://github.com/rtiangha/CowPrompt/Releases) section), or by copying the various files to their respective places onto the file system.